ariatemplates/editors-tools/ultimate-poc/src/poc/document/README.md

 # File system layout

 * `README.md`: this current file
-* `POCDocument.java`: a custom document implementation, considering the sepcificities the backend introduces with the document model
+* `POCDocument.java`: a custom document implementation, considering the specificities the backend introduces with the document model
 * `POCDocumentListener.java`: a class used to intercept and handle changes in a document
 * `POCDocumentPartitioner.java`: a generic simple partitioner
 * `POCDocumentProvider.java`: a class that is able to return a document instance given a document input